nih-cfde/training-and-engagement/docs/Bioinformatics-Skills/Introduction-to-GCP/gcp1.md

     Tracking the exact and estimated costs on GCP can be challenging.
 See [this blog post](https://medium.com/@lukwam/reconcile-your-monthly-gcp-invoice-with-bigquery-billing-export-b36ae0c961e) for an explanation of monitoring computing costs.

+    Use the [Google Cloud pricing calculator](https://cloud.google.com/products/calculator/#id=) to estimate the cost of GCP compute resources.

 ## Centralized billing account

 Alternatively, a centralized billing account can be set up to share with a team using a G Suite organization and a Google Billing Account linked to the G Suite organization host's credit card.
 The Google documentation provides a [quick start guide](https://cloud.google.com/resource-manager/docs/quickstart-organizations) to set this up.